mshumko/asilib/docs/function_api.rst

 ====================

 .. warning::
-   This API interface will be phased out at asilib version 1.0.0.
-See the Imager API Reference tab for the current (and equivalent) asilib implementation.
+   This API interface is deprecated and will be removed on or after December 2023.
+See the :ref:`api` for the current (and equivalent) asilib implementation.

 `asilib` saves all of the ASI image files, skymap calibration files, and movies to